 When an engineer-brain sees a particular type of problem occur predictably, it begins to try to fix it.
 Now, I can’t fix online discourse (but if I could, I think I’d deserve the Nobel Peace Prize), but I felt I could at least create some resource that would make it easier to identify pitfalls, maybe defuse a fight somewhere, sometime, and have someone walk away with a more, rather than less, nuanced view of the world.

 This was a few years after my nerdy rite of passage, by which I mean reading Douglas Hofstadter’s “Gödel, Escher, Bach” and being appropriately wowed.
 One thing I took away was that dialogues really are a great way to present ideas (although as a forum-addict I was probably predisposed to thinking that).
 So I devised another grand plan.
 I was going to write The Perfect Debate, the Dialogue About Everything that was going to resolve all the issues that get discussed over and over again once and for all.
 Not by declaring a side the victor, no, but by digging through layers of confusion and pinpoint the precise origins of the disagreements and explain how they come about.
 That is, what people were actually disagreeing about beneath layers of miscommunication and bad will.
-I wanted to see what online discussion would look like if the real world was populated by Aaron Sorkin characters.
+I wanted to see what online discussion would look like if the real world was populated exclusively by Aaron Sorkin characters.

 Ok, so that’s a bit overly ambitious.
 But at least it would make me feel better if I could at least once read a debate that went the way I thought it should.
-And I could placate the impulse I had to grab the wheel and keep debaters from repeatedly driving of cliffs.
+And I could placate the impulse I had to grab the wheel and keep debaters from repeatedly driving off cliffs.

 I started.
 Not to write, mind you, but plan.
 It became clear that The Perfect Debate could not be a linear text, because as soon as you make a statement with more than trace amounts of controversy in it several philosophical issues come into play.
 In fact, that’s true of any statement at all, controversy optional.
 I planned a large dialogue that would branch and merge like a “choose-your-own-adventure” book.
 It would split when an argument invites several different responses, and merge when different topics converge on the same abstract idea.